benmvp/react-workshop/src/react/HOOKS.md

 - Explain why we're not clearing the results when loading (see: https://kentcdodds.com/blog/stop-using-isloading-booleans)
 - Exercise: Display error state w/o clearing results

-10. Pagination
+Quiz / Homework: Pagination

 - Exercise build a pagination component to display above and below results
 - Has "Next" & "Previous" buttons/links
 - Hook it into `offset` of `useGiphy`
-- Bonus: Show first, last and some pages to jump to based (on `total_count` from API)
+- Bonus: Show first, last and some pages to jump to (based on `total_count` from API)